English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Approach

 Our setup requires that we train the pretrained multilingual model extensively on English data before using it on a non-English target task, which can lead to the catastrophic forgetting of other languages acquired during pretraining.
 We investigate whether continuing to train on the multilingual MLM pretraining objective while fine-tuning on an English intermediate task can prevent catastrophic forgetting of the target languages and improve downstream transfer performance.

-We construct a multilingual corpus across the 40 languages covered by the XTREME benchmark using Wikipedia dumps from April 14, 2020 for each language and the MLM data creation scripts from the \texttt{jiant} library \citep{wang2019jiant}.
-In total, we use 2 million sentences sampled across all languages according to the sampling ratio of \citet{lample2019cross} with the $\alpha=0.3$.
+We construct a multilingual corpus across the 40 languages covered by the XTREME benchmark using Wikipedia dumps from April 14, 2020 for each language and the MLM data creation scripts from the \texttt{jiant} 1.3 library \citep{phang2020jiant}.
+In total, we use 2 million sentences sampled across all 40 languages using the sampling ratio from \citet{lample2019cross} with $\alpha=0.3$.